Timing Akhenaten

 his temple at Elephantine with all his wealth...

-Good choice indeed, in the tropical Island of Elephantine, the summer solstice "no-shadow event"
+Good choice indeed: in the tropical Island of Elephantine, the summer solstice, a "no-shadow event",

-matches the beginning of the Nile's inundation season.
+matches pretty well with the beginning of the Nile's inundation season "Akhet".

 The Ancient Egyptian Calendar Year has 3 seasons of 120 days each + 5 additional days.